theonewhoPrints/AmazonProductCatalog/README.txt

 -   exit powershell, and now re-open it for next step(don’t have to re-open as administrator).

-4)  go into the directory of the code in powershell: cd AmazonProductCatalog

-5)  Import the CSV into MongoDB with the following command in PowerShell:
+4)  Import the CSV into MongoDB with this command in main directory of app:

     mongoimport --type csv   --file marketing_sample_for_amazon_com-ecommerce__20200101_20200131__10k_data.csv   --headerline   --db demo   --collection productcatalog

   ⚠️ Make sure mongoimport is in your PATH (should be from step 2).

-6)  Install server dependencies:
+5)  Install server dependencies:

     cd server
     npm install

-7)  Start the server (from server/):
+6)  Start the server (from server/):

     npm run dev

-9)  Check the app:
+7)  Check the app:

 Open your browser and go to:
 👉 http://localhost:4000